 COVID cases are very high right now throughout western New York with hundreds of new cases every day.
-And health leaders are bracing for more cases after Thanksgiving weekend.
+And health leaders are bracing for more cases as holiday celebrations continue.
 Think of COVID safety as another important item on your holiday to-do list.

 I know COVID is still out there, but I want to see people over the holidays!
 How do we stay safe and healthy?

 - Get vaccinated if you aren’t already and encourage others to do the same.

 - Get a booster if it’s time: if it’s been six months since your second Pfizer or Moderna shot, or two months since you received a one-dose Johnson & Johnson vaccination, you can get a booster.

 - Scale back the size of in-person gatherings.
 Fewer people at your table reduces the chance of spreading the virus.

 - Get a COVID test before your gathering.
 You can opt for a lab-based test (highly accurate) or a home test (rapid results.)
 You can get home tests at local pharmacies and online.

 - Stay home if you are ill or have symptoms of COVID, flu, or other respiratory symptoms.